LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/ContextWarehouse/ContextSessionStore.md

 2. Save contextual attributes in a concierge bot (e.g. intents or customer information) and carry this context over to another bot or human skill.

-The Context APIs are part of Maven, LivePerson’s AI engine, that allows brands to store, retrieve, and manage custom attributes programmatically.
+The Context APIs are part of Conversation Orchestrator, LivePerson’s AI engine, that allows brands to store, retrieve, and manage custom attributes programmatically.
 The context store provides a system of hierarchically organizing your data.

 <img class="fancyimage" width="600" src="img/maven/image_37.png">